Shalom-cmd/Elimu-LMS/README.md

 ## How to Run the App
 ### Option 1: Use the Prebuilt APK (Recommended for Quick Demo)

-Download the elimu.apk file from this repository here:
+Download the elimu.v3.0.apk file from this repository here:
 [Download elimu.apk](https://drive.google.com/drive/folders/17aYVBfMJiv_1ZL4bqy1rDeTwUGrhr-eg?usp=sharing)

 Open Android Studio.